ToonVanEyck/OpenFlap/README.md

 The _modules_ and _top_con_ boards feature a smart switching mechanism that automatically routes the uart data signal.
 This reduces the amount of wiring required.

-![OpenFlap Wiring][uart_wiring]
+![OpenFlap Signalpath][uart_signalpath]

 Each _module_ and _top-con_ board contains an input that when pulled low, interrupts the default data return path and continues the data path to the next module instead.
-This is shown in the image above in orange.
+This is shown in the image above in red (interruped signal path) and green (not interrupted signal path).

 ### Construction

 The construction of the OpenFlap _module_ consist of PCB's and 3D-printed parts.
 Only one of the PCB's is populated.
 The characters and encoder wheels are also PCB's but they only have solder mask and silkscreen layers and no copper layers.

 ### Power

 Each _module_ requires 5V for the micro controller and other low voltage components and 12V to power the motor.
-The `top connector` boards contain a 12V to 5V buck convertor to power each column.
+The *top connector* boards contain a 12V to 5V buck convertor to power each column.
 In this way, the modules don't need their own power circuit.

+### Local Webpage

+![OpenFlap UI][webpage]

+![OpenFlap UI][webpage_modules]

+## Development Environment

+A VS Code devcontainer is provided in this repository.

+To flash the *controller* form inside the devcontainer you will need to forward your serial cable, see the [README.md](/.devcontainer/hardware/README.md).

+I was unable to work with the PICkit 4 from inside the devcontainer.
+You can compile the hex files and flash the from your host machine using MPLABX IPE.

 ## Uart Interface Controller <--> Module